mirzahazimm/mirzahazimm/README.md

 # Hi there 👋

-## I'm Mirza Hazzim.
+## I'm Mirza Hazim.
 Based in Kuala Lumpur, MY 📍

 Currently working on building data projects to start my career in data engineering.